 There is such a thing as an indirect rollover where you do touch the money.
 The money comes to you and you then have 60 days to roll it over into the IRA or 401k.
 There are several drawbacks to an indirect rollover.
 First, your old employer may withhold 20 percent of the rollover for taxes.
 While you’ll get that money back eventually, you’ve got to come up with that extra 20 percent now to roll over the whole amount into your new account.
 Further, if you fail to rollover the assets within 60 days, the IRS treats the assets as a distribution.
 The result can be a very big tax bill, including the 10% penalty.

 Finally, the easiest way to begin the direct rollover process is to contact the new plan administrator where you want your money to go.
 They likely have an entire department dedicated to helping investors execute a 401k rollover.
 They will walk you through the paperwork and make sure everything is processed properly.

 Where Should You Open an IRA?

-If you’re going to open up and IRA, where do you open it?
-The key to answering this question is decide first what types of investments you’ll purchase.
+If you’re going to open up an IRA, where do you open it?
+The key to answering this question is to decide first what types of investments you’ll purchase.
 For example, if you want to invest in funds at Fidelity, then it makes sense to open the IRA at Fidelity.
 That’s true if you want to invest in funds at any mutual fund company.
 If you have a certain fund company you prefer, open the IRA with the mutual fund company.
-Not only do you invest for free into their investment products, but you can always add a brokerage account to invest in stocks, bonds or ETFs.
+Not only do you invest for free into their investment products, but you can always add a brokerage account to invest in stocks, bonds, or ETFs.
 That’s exactly what I do at Vanguard.

 The fourth option, of course, is a robo-advisor.
-That’s the term that describes companies like Betterment and WealthFront.
+That’s the term that describes companies like Betterment and Wealthfront.
 These tools take a lot of the work out of creating an asset allocation plan and rebalancing your portfolio in exchange for a fee.